 When books on loan are due and the borrower is still in need of the materials, the borrower(s) is/are allowed to renew the items provided no other user(s) is/are in need of the materials at the particular time.
-For renewal, take the materials to the circulation desk and if the materials can be allowed, the circulation staff will stamp another date due on their slips.
-You exit the library after showing the materials to the porter.
+For renewal, take the materials to the circulation desk and if the material can be allowed, the circulation staff will stamp another date due on its slip.
+You exit the library after showing the material to the porter.